OUR LEADERSHIP

 Official Photo

-Established in March 2019, SDA is recognized as the Department of Defense's constructive disruptor for space acquisition.
-SDA will quickly deliver much needed space-based capabilities to the joint warfighter to support terrestrial missions through development, fielding, and operation of the Proliferated Warfighter Space Architecture.
+Mr. Mike Eppolito is the Deputy Director and Chief Program Officer for the Space Development Agency (SDA).
+As part of the United States Space Force, SDA is recognized as a constructive disruptor for space acquisition.
+SDA will quickly deliver needed space-based capabilities to the joint warfighter to support terrestrial missions through development, fielding, and operation of the Proliferated Warfighter Space Architecture (PWSA).

 Downloadable PDF